WooCommerce Bitcoin Fiat Settlement: Deep Dive for Merchants (2025)

 Bitcoin crowdfunding is a modern variant of classic crowdfunding – with the special feature that supporters do not pay in euros or dollars, but in Bitcoin.
 The advantages are obvious:

-The amounts are directly sent directly to the wallet of the project initiator
+The amounts are directly sent to the wallet of the project initiator

 It does not need any middlemen or banks